Symplectic forms and cohomology decomposition of almost complex 4-manifolds: Cohomology decomposition of almost complex 4--manifolds

 \begin{lemma} The groups $H_J^{p,q}$ have the following properties:

-\end{lemma} \begin{proof} \eqref{conjugation} follows from the fact that a complex form $\Psi$ is closed if and only if its conjugate $\overline{\Psi}$ is closed.

-\eqref{complexification} follows from \eqref{conjugation} and the following fact: Let $V$ be a real vector space and $W$ a complex subspace of $V\otimes_{\mathbb R}\mathbb C$, which as a subspace is invariant under conjugation.
-Then $W$ is the complexification of $W\cap V$ (see By Remark 2.5 on p.
+\end{lemma} \begin{proof} Relation \eqref{conjugation} follows from the fact that a complex form $\Psi$ is closed if and only if its conjugate $\overline{\Psi}$ is closed.
+The equalities in \eqref{complexification} follow from \eqref{conjugation} and the following fact: Let $V$ be a real vector space and $W$ a complex subspace of $V\otimes_{\mathbb R}\mathbb C$, which as a subspace is invariant under conjugation.
+Then $W$ is the complexification of $W\cap V$ (see Remark 2.5 on p.
 139 in \cite{BPV}). \end{proof}

 We now investigate the relation between the groups $H^{\pm}_J$ and $H_J^{p,q}$.
 As we shall see in Lemma \ref{Hitchin-lemma}, when $J$ is not integrable, there is an important difference compared to what (\ref{realcxtype}) would have predicted: